Integral Points for Groups of Multiplicative Type: Construction of X -admissible groups

 For the above torus $T$, the class group of $T$ with respect to $S_0$ can be defined as follows

 and this group $cls(T,S_0)$ is finite by Theorem 5.1 in \cite{PR94}.
 Denote $h(T,S_0)=\sharp cls(T,S_0)$.

 Let $A$ be a finite group scheme over $F$.
 One defines

 \begin{lem} For any torus $T$ over $F$, there is a positive integer $c=c(F,T)$ such that $\cyr{X}_F^1(T[k])$ is killed by $c$ for all positive integer $k$. \end{lem} \begin{proof} Let $E$ be a finite Galois extension over $F$ such that for some positive integer $n$.
 Therefore $T_E[k]=\prod_{1}^n \mu_k$.
-By the inf-res sequence, one has the following commutative diagram
+Using the inflation-restriction exact sequence of group cohomology, together with its functoriality properties, one obtains the following commutative diagram

 By (9.1.3) Theorem in \cite{NSW}, one knows that $\cyr{X}_E^1(T_E[k])$ is killed by 2.
 If $\mu(E)$ is the order of the set of all roots of unity contained in $E$, then $H^1(E/F, T(E)[k])$ is killed by the maximal common divisor $\mu(E)$ and $[E:F]$.
 One can take $c=2(\mu(E),[E:F])$. \end{proof}